8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 Benchmarking SEO Performance: Let's End the Confusion

-Benchmarks and KPIs are relatives, but they aren’t the same.
-Some people use them interchangeably, which creates some confusion.
+Benchmarks and KPIs are relatives, but they aren't the same.
+Some people use them interchangeably in SEO campaigns, which creates some confusion.

 Let's clear it up: